ElizavetaKhodakova/ElizavetaKhodakova/README.md

 ## Work Experience 💼

 My experience lies at the intersection of IT and quality management in the food production industry (yeast and food concentrate), where I have been involved in data analysis, creating dashboards using Power BI, and building my first predictive models.

+### Achievments 🏆

+1. Established a robust packaging material testing system utilizing statistical tools such as regression analysis, correlation analysis, and Student's t-test.
+This minimized risks associated with new packaging introductions.
+2. Implemented a Customer Satisfaction Index (CSI) and revamped the complaint handling process by leveraging CRM and Power BI.
+This integrated data from four plants into a unified system, digitized customer satisfaction measurement, and reduced recurring systemic issues.
+3. Spearheaded the development and successful implementation of  management systems (ISO 22000:2018, FAMI-QS v6, Halal, Kosher), unlocking access to new markets including China, Turkey, Algeria, Uganda, and Ethiopia, while significantly enhancing the company's reputation.
+4. Successfully implemented pathogen management systems across three production facilities, including enhanced microbiological risk management and expanded analysis protocols.
+This resulted in a 23% reduction in potential contamination sources, bolstering both food safety and production hygiene standards.

 ## Key Skills 🛠️